How to Wire a Hot Tub: Wire Size, GFCI, and Disconnects

 The Critical Role of GFCI Protection and Disconnects

-Water and electricity are a dangerous combination, which is why NEC Article 680 places immense emphasis on ground-fault circuit interrupters (GFCI) and accessible disconnects.
+Water and electricity are a dangerous combination, which is why NEC Article 680 places emphasis on ground-fault circuit interrupters (GFCI) and accessible disconnects.

 Understanding Hot Tub Disconnect Requirements